biopragmatics/oquat/docs/invalids/prefix/icdo.md

-# OMIM
+# icdo: International Classification of Diseases for Oncology

+This page summarize the different resources that reference `icdo` but use local unique identifiers that do not match the standard pattern of ^[8-9]\d{3}(/[0-3])?$.
+Of the 7 resources,
-The following 2 variants were found: ['ICD-O', 'ICDO']
+2 variants on the standard prefix were found: ['ICD-O', 'ICDO'].

-## `bao`
+## `bao`: BioAssay Ontology

-Identifiers for this prefix are given correctly in BioAssay Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bao`.

 | external_xref   |   usages_count | usages                                        |
 |-----------------|----------------|-----------------------------------------------|